ooz/mocs/spaceships/the-swallow/README.md

 * Foldable wings and adjustable rear
 * Detachable engine part
-* Light arms on the right side, droid docking port on the left side
+* Light arms on the right side, bot docking port on the left side

 ## Meta